Gummibeer/AdvancedBanking/README.md

 ###### Made by Shix and WolfkillArcadia
 Advance Banking is a complete rewrite of Exile's default money system.
 It separates Exile Money into a wallet and a bank, making money a more valuable object.
 This, in turn, creates a more realistic survival scenario.

+It's just for Exile v0.9.61 and earlier - since the Money Update in v0.9.8 with physical poptabs and lockers it doesn't work and it won't get supported anymore.

 ---

 ### Features